ralexandre11/ImportCpf/README.md

 `docker run -v <FileFullPathName>:/cpfs.txt -v /var/run/docker.sock:/var/run/docker.sock projetquebec/projetquebec:0.0.1-SNAPSHOT cpfs.txt`

 Attention!
 You must pass the file with the "full pathname" in the first parameter "-v".
 (If necessary, use sudo in Linux).
-You have to change only the parameter <FileFullPathName>.
+You have to change only the first parameter <FileFullPathName>.
 The rest of the command does not change.

 Example: